arcbtc/1.21/README.md

 With usability in mind 1.21 initially utilises Acinq Strike https://strike.acinq.co/, a quick to setup LN custodial service.
 However, if the shit hits the fan, 1.21 devices could very easily switch to a private LN node.

-The project is written for the Arduino IDE, and appropriate libraries will have to be downloaded.

 https://www.youtube.com/embed/Sa8vW9udCa0

+## Notes

+The project is written for the Arduino IDE, appropriate libraries in the includes will have to be downloaded seperately.

+I used a standard ESP32 board, recognised in the Arduino IDE as a "LOLIN D32", although the code could be fiddled to support most ESP32s (as long as they don't have an OLED screen!).

+The trickiest part of the project was getting the ESP32 to build an appropriate byte-array image for the epaper from the QR code data - a more regular byte-array format, such as XBM, would not render correctly. https://javl.github.io/image2cpp/ was extremely helpful.

 ## Hardware needed